getkeops/keops/generic_syntax.md

 \alpha_i = \text{Reduction}_j \big[ f(x^0_{\iota_0}, ... , x^{n-1}_{\iota_{n-1}})  \big]
 ```

-where "Reduction" can be the summation or LogSumExp operation.
+where "Reduction" can be the Sum or the LogSumExp operation.
 Each of the variables $`x^k_{\iota_k}`$ is specified by its positional index $`k`$, its category $`\iota_k\in\{i,j,\emptyset\}`$ (meaning that the variable is indexed by i, by j, or is a fixed parameter across indices) and its dimension $`d_k`$.
-These three characteristics are entered as follows :
+These three characteristics are encoded as follows :

-- category is entered via the keywords "Vx", "Vy", "Pm" (meaning respectively: "variable indexed by i", "variable indexed by j", and "parameter")
+- category is given via the keywords "Vx", "Vy", "Pm" (meaning respectively: "variable indexed by i", "variable indexed by j", and "parameter")
-- positional index $`k`$ and dimension $`d_k`$ are entered as two integer parameters put into parenthesis after the previous keyword.
+- positional index $`k`$ and dimension $`d_k`$ are given as two integer parameters put into parenthesis after the category-specifier keyword.

-Hence for example Vx(2,4) specifies a 4-dimensional variable which will be given as the third (k=2) input in the function call, and is indexed by i.
+For instance, `Vx(2,4)` specifies a variable indexed by "i", given as the third (k=2) input in the function call, and representing a vector of dimension 4.

 Of course, using the same index $`k`$ for two different variables is not allowed and will be rejected by the compiler.

-From these variables expressions, one can build the function $f$ using usual mathematical operations, such as for example
+From these "variables" symbolic placeholders, one can build the function $`f`$ using standard mathematical operations, say

 ```cpp
 Square(Pm(0,1)-Vy(1,1))*Exp(Vx(2,3)+Vy(3,3))
 ```

-in which the + and - operations denotes the usual addition of vectors, Exp is the (element-wise) exponential function,
+in which `+` and `-` denote the usual addition of vectors, `Exp` is the (element-wise) exponential function
-and the * sign denotes scalar-vector multiplication.
+and `*` denotes scalar-vector multiplication.

-Here are the operations available:
+The operations available are listed below:

 ```cpp
 a*b : scalar-vector multiplication (if a is scalar) or vector-vector element-wise multiplication